 It is important that your rent is up to date at the end of your tenancy.
 If it is not, it may affect future housing applications.
 If you have arrears on your account, please contact your housing officer to discuss how you plan to clear the debt.
 If you do not, our income management officer will contact you to discuss your rent arrears and/or recharges and ultimately recover the debt.

 Once you leave, if we find repairs that are your responsibility, the decoration is not acceptable or we have to remove any property you leave behind, you will have to pay for the cost of this.

 Other charges may be added to your account after you have ended your tenancy, for example, if you do not hand in all your keys and we have to change the locks.
-There may be rechargeable repairs which will have been advised by the maintenance officer after their inspections.
-We will let you know about any recharges as soon as we can
+There may be rechargeable repairs which will have been advised by the Property Services Officer after their inspections.
+We will let you know about any recharges as soon as we can.

 We’ve created a handbook with the help of tenants, for tenants.
 It has been designed as a guide to refer to at the start, during and at the end of your tenancy.

 We have over 1900 properties across North East Scotland, including general needs, amenity, sheltered, very sheltered, mid-market rent and shared ownership.